awsdocs/amazon-vpc-user-guide/doc_source/VPC_Security.md

 ![\[Traffic is controlled using security groups and network ACLs\]](http://docs.aws.amazon.com/vpc/latest/userguide/images/security-diagram.png)

 You can secure your instances using only security groups\.
 However, you can add network ACLs as an additional layer of defense\.
-For an example, see [Example: Controlling access to instances in a subnet](vpc-network-acls.md#nacl-examples)\.
+For an example, see [Example: Control access to instances in a subnet](vpc-network-acls.md#nacl-examples)\.